galdor/erl-jsv/doc/handbook.md

 it or replace it altogether.

 ## Default types
+### any
+Represents any JSON value.
+The type does not support any constraint.

 ### null
 Represents a `null` JSON constant.
 This type does not support any constraint.